8 Self-Care Strategies for Good Mental Health

 Reaching out to friends or family can be one of the best decisions you ever make.
 Having one family meal delivered to you, or asking your mom to watch the kids one evening, can really take the pressure off.

 However, sometimes some external help is required.
 Starting online therapy gives you a safe space to talk about the pressures you face and the effect this is having on your mental health.
 A trained therapist can focus purely on you to make sure your needs are properly taken care of.
-If you feel overwhelmed, your therapist will help you develop healthy self-care routines to boost your mental health.

 Incorporating self-care to improve your mental health can be done in several simple ways.
-Five minutes for reflection or mindfulness can be found in even the busiest of schedules, and its success is likely to pave the way for trying more strategies in the future.
+Five minutes for reflection or mindfulness can be found in even the busiest of schedules.
+And its success is likely to pave the way for trying more strategies in the future.